 The US EPA SNAP regulations do NOT allow the use of flammable refrigerants in vehicles.

-The only exception is a new refrigerant called HFO-1234yf which is only mildly flammable under certain conditions and is not even in production yet.
+The only exception is a new refrigerant called HFO-1234yf which is only mildly flammable under certain conditions.
 For info on EPA SNAP regulations, see this link:

 The Mobile Air Conditioning Society (MACS) also does NOT approve of using flammable refrigerants.
 Nor does the Society of Automotive Engineers (SAE).
 Like the EPA SNAP rules, the only exception is the new HFO-1234yf refrigerant that will start appearing in some new cars in 2013 or beyond as a replacement for R-134a.